 Who knows, maybe they did.
 Read More…

-One of the coolest-ever A Nightmare on Elm Street toys technically had nothing to do with A Nightmare on Elm Street:
+One of the coolest-ever Nightmare on Elm Street toys technically had nothing to do with it:

 In 1988, Tonka launched a small line of Wrecking Crew toys.
-These were various construction vehicles that could plow through break-apart playsets, affording kids the chance to do what they loved to do best: Smash shit.
+These were various construction vehicles that could plow through break-apart playsets.
+(Not a terribly misguided gimmick, given kids’ collective passion for smashing shit.)

-With its simple gimmick and nearly generic look, very few people remember the Wrecking Crew collection.
-That’s unfortunate, because hiding deep in the line was an awesome and unmistakable nod to none other than Freddy Krueger!
+Between the line’s simplistic theme and the toys’ nearly generic appearance, very few people remember Wrecking Crew.
+And that’s unfortunate, because hiding deep within the collection was an awesome and unmistakable nod to none other than Freddy Krueger!

 Shown above is the Abandoned School House Playset.
 It might not seem so remarkable now, but once I show you the finer details, you’re gonna flip.
 Read More…

 Welcome to what could be this year’s last batch of Classic Christmas Commercials, donated by our pal Larry.
 Tonight, you’ll see everything from a super capitalistic Santa to a giant apple pitching cheap underwear.
 Are you excited?

 I’ve seen at least a dozen “Santa hotline” commercials, where various entrepreneurs preyed on every kid’s desire to form a special bond with the big man.

 This one is particularly low-key, but I do enjoy the notion that Santa lives in front of a giant purple backdrop.
 While the voice-over lady clarified that you’d only hear a prerecorded message, you’ll notice that the action implies a live conversation with Santa Claus.
 (That never happened.
 At best, Santa would ask for Christmas lists, and then fall silent for a paid minute while clueless kids shouted about dolls and video games.)